clemcer/loggifly/README.md

     environment:
       TZ: Europe/Berlin
       LOGGIFLY_MODE: swarm
-      # Uncomment the next three variables if you want to only use environment variables instead of a config.yaml
+      # You can use environment variables instead of a config.yaml if you wang
       # SWARM_SERVICES: nginx,redis
       # GLOBAL_KEYWORDS: keyword1,keyword2
       # GLOBAL_KEYWORDS_WITH_ATTACHMENT: keyword3